oliviayoon/uwucord_app/README.md

 # uwucord

-uwucord is a parody clone of Discord.
+uwucord is a pixel perfect clone of Discord.
 This single page app allows users communicate with others through servers.
-Users can create their own or join an existing one with a unique invite token.
+Users can create their own server or join an existing one with a unique invite token.
 Each server comes equipped with a general channel and users are able to freely create additional chat channels.
+Users are also able to communicate with each other with real-time messaging.

 ## Live Site